NRauh/frbby/README.md

 You can do whatever you want, but here's some ideas to help you get going.

 * Make swiping on a card like or dislike a pet (hint: look up HammerJS and Angular)
+* Change the navbar button colors based on route (hint: look up Angular [class])
 * Add a transition between the routes (either with css or Angular animations)
 * Make matches persist if the app closes
 * Add dogs to the potential matches
 * Send an alert on a match
+* Let the user send a message
+    - Get a meow back
+    - Get a chatbot to reply